Protecting our wonderful water birds

 Herons are unmistakable.
 They’re eye-catching and look almost prehistoric when they fly.
 These magical birds are superb fishermen and can be seen at any time during the year.

-They’re similar to a Heron, but smaller.
+They’re similar to a Heron, but smaller and with an all-white plumage.
 Once very rare visitors from the Mediterranean, Egrets can now be found readily in southern England, possibly due to warmer climes thought to be as a result of climate change.
-Sherborne is home to both the Little Egret and the Great White Egret.
+As well as resident Little Egrets Sherborne has also had a recent visit from the rarer Great White Egret.